It’s entirely possible to plan a trip to Scotland on a budget.

 Marvelling at the beautiful (and massive) Blair Castle

 When it comes to accommodation, there are two types of budget travellers:

-- The budget conscious backpacker who will do anything to save a penny.
-They’re happy with sharing a room with strangers in a hostel and cooking their own meals verses eating out.
+- The budget-conscious backpacker who will do anything to save a penny.
+They’re happy with sharing a room with strangers in a hostel and cooking their own meals vs eating out.

 - The sophisticated budget traveller, who likes having a private hotel room, but wants to get it at the cheapest rate possible.